signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 We define the positives/negetives with respect to the ppresence of undesirable bugs in a program.
 These are the bugs that the type checker is designed to prevent.
-Hence, for *negetive* the type checker claims that the bug is not present in the progam i.e. the program is correct and vice-versa.
+Hence, for *negetive* the type checker claims that the bug is not present in the program i.e. the program is correct and vice-versa.

 In the broader context of logic systems these terms have some interesting meanings.